Sacred Destinations

 Dating from the 14th century and featuring a fine Mudéjar tower, Santo Tomé in Toledo is best known for housing El Greco's most famous painting, The Burial of Count Orgaz.

-Santo Tomé was founded in the 12th century, but was completely rebuilt in the 14th century thanks to funds from the Lord of Orgaz, the subject of El Greco's famous painting.
+Santo Tomé was founded in the 12th century but completely rebuilt in the 14th century, thanks to funds from Lord Orgaz, the subject of El Greco's famous painting.
 Don Gonzalo Ruíz was a native of Toledo and Señor of the town of Orgaz (the title of Count came to his family later).

-He died in 1312, leaving substantial funds for the enlargement and adornment of the Church of Santo Tomé.
-Orgaz was a pious man who donated to numerous charities and local legend has it that Saint Stephen and Saint Augustine intervened at his burial to lay him to rest.
+Orgaz died in 1312, leaving substantial funds for the enlargement and adornment of the Church of Santo Tomé.
+Orgaz was a pious man who donated to numerous charities; local legend has it that Saint Stephen and Saint Augustine intervened at his burial to lay him to rest.

 A painting depicting this legend was commissioned for the chapel in which Orgaz was buried on March 18, 1586.
 The occassion for the commission was the resumption of the tribute payable to the church by the town of Orgaz, which had been withheld for over two centuries.